fastenhealth/policy/20-approved_tools_policy.md

 # 20. Approved Tools Policy

-Luma utilizes a suite of approved software tools for internal use by workforce members.
-These software tools are either self-hosted, with security managed by Luma, or they are hosted by a Subcontractor with appropriate business associate agreements in place to preserve data integrity when deemed appropriate.
-Use of other tools requires approval from Luma leadership.
+Fasten utilizes a suite of approved software tools for internal use by workforce members.
+These software tools are either self-hosted, with security managed by Fasten, or they are hosted by a Subcontractor with appropriate business associate agreements in place to preserve data integrity when deemed appropriate.
+Use of other tools requires approval from Fasten leadership.

 ## 20.1 List of Approved Tools